nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-compiling-our-application.md

 });
 ```

-We added it to our default tasks and our watch tasks.
+We added it to our `default tasks` and our `watch tasks`.
 We included `bundle.js` into our `index.html`, and then we had a `console log` in `app.js`, just to prove that it was working.
 This is how you add a Webpack to a project.